SteelSavant/deck-ds/README.md

 | MelonDS      | ✅       | ☑️        | ➖               | ☑️                    | ❌

-*Citra is discontinued.
-Use Lime3DS (supported), or another fork.
+*Development of Citra is discontinued.
+Consider Lime3DS (supported), or another fork.

 Other forks include, but may not be limited to [Lemonade](https://github.com/Lemonade-emu/Lemonade).
 Compatibility not guaranteed.
-It is unlikely other Citra forks will fullscreen and/or snap windows automatically.
+Other Citra forks may for may not fullscreen and/or snap windows automatically.

 ### Configuration